Robert W. Wood: Early life and education

-Wood junior attended The Roxbury Latin School initially intending to become a priest.
+Wood junior attended The Roxbury Latin School, initially intending to become a priest.
 However, he decided to study optics instead when he witnessed a rare glowing aurora one night and believed the effect to be caused by "invisible rays".
-In his pursuit to find these "invisible rays", Wood studied and earned several degrees in physics from Harvard University, the Massachusetts Institute of Technology.
+In his pursuit to find these "invisible rays", Wood studied and earned several degrees in physics from Harvard University and the Massachusetts Institute of Technology.